Skip to content

 • It also shows a warning if the local buf.yaml specifies excluded files, as exclusions can't be specified in the BSR UI.

-You can see the server-wide policy that's applied for your organization by clicking the Rules tab in any module in the BSR.
+You can see the instance-wide policy that's applied for your organization by clicking the Rules tab in any module in the BSR.

 Screen shot showing a module's breaking changes settings